-Most listings are in the $70's per square foot per year.
-The Gresham-Centennial submarket is going through a a rise in rates.
-In the last 3 months, the median rate increased $79 per sqft per year.
+The typical asking rate per listing is in the $70's per square foot per year.
+The Gresham-Centennial submarket is going through a a boost in rates.
+In the last 3 months, the median rate went up $79 per sqft per year.

-Compared to the rest of the Greater Portland market, the Gresham-Centennial submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Greater Portland market, the Gresham-Centennial submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 0 listings have been listed, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About NaN% of the available leases in the Gresham-Centennial are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 0 listings have been made available, which means spaces might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About Inf% of the office spaces in the Gresham-Centennial are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 2,540 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are approximately 2 stories.
-Most buildings in this area were built in 1999 and are Class C.
+Most buildings in this region are close to 2 floors.
+Most buildings in this region were built in 1999 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this area.
-Most of the occupants of Gresham-Centennial work from home.
-Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.
+Waste services is the dominant industry in this market.
+Most of the residents of Gresham-Centennial work from home.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.